General Surgery Residency

 Central Texas Veterans Health Care Center (Olin E. Teague VA)

-The Central Texas Veterans Health Care Center is a busy hospital and provides additional general surgery, vascular surgery and thoracic surgery experience.
+The Central Texas Veterans Health Care Center is a busy hospital and provides additional general surgery and thoracic surgery experience.
 Several of the Baylor Scott & White Medical Center – Temple staff rotates to the VA Hospital in addition to a core of VA staff general surgeons.

 Junior Resident Conference (6:45-7:30 a.m.)